statgen/SLURM-examples/README.md

 ## Running many jobs
 *TODO*

+## Monitoring jobs

+There two most important commands for monitoring your job status are `squeue` and `scontrol show job`.

+- `squeue -u <user name`.
+Shows  all your jobs that are in the SLURM queue.
+- `squeue -u <user name> -p <partition name>`.
+Shows all your jobs that are in the specific partition (in case you used multiple) in the SLURM queue.

+- `scontrol show job <job id>`.
+Shows all information about specific SLURM job.
+It is worth paying attention to the following information:
+    - *Requeue*.
+Shows how many times your job was requeued.
+Some jobs may have higher priority and may preempt (i.e. cancel) your running jobs and put them back to the queue.
+If you think that your job takes too long time and the *Requeue* is greater than 1 then, most probablym the reason why your job takes so long time is because it was cancelled and requeued.
+    - *TimeLimit*.
+Shows time limit of your job.
+    - *Command*.
+The SLURM script that was executed.
+If you were using `sbatch --wrap`, then this field will be empty.
+    - *StdErr*.
+File were STDERR is written.
+    - *StdOut*.
+File were STDOUT is written.

 ## FAQ

 1. *My job is close to its time limit.
 How can I extend it?*